jaredbwasserman/web-games/README.md

 1. Add countdown before game starts (3 2 1 - for all games)
 1. What to do if user does not consent to cookies?
 1. Add animations to dogfight for bullet collisions with enemies and enemy bullets with self
+1. Bullet cone in front of plane based on pointer position
+1. Server timer for 30 seconds and send game end event and have 3 second countdown client side (3 + 30 seconds)